Master of Science in Law FAQs

 Are MSL students involved with other students in the Law School community?

 MSL students are very involved in the life of the Law School and there are many opportunities for interaction between students in different programs.
-MSL students are encouraged to get involved with student organizations, participate in conferences, do public service work, and attend the many speaker and panel events events that occur at the Law School, including a favorite, the MSL-DPELC Speakers Series.
+MSL students are encouraged to get involved with student organizations, participate in conferences, do public service work, and attend the many speaker and panel events that occur regularly at the Law School, including a favorite, the MSL-DPELC Speakers Series.

 [ back to top ]